-Please review the qualifications we are looking for in the job description and take the time to look at the Alliance website, www.ivsha.org and/or Facebook page to become familiar with our mission and programs.
-We want to read cover letters and three professional resumes from qualified and interested candidates who take the time to respond to the specific dimensions outlined in this position announcement.
+Please review the qualifications we are looking for in the job description at the Alliance website, http://www.ivsha.org/illinois-valley-safe-house-alliance-job-opening/.
+Please visit our website at www.ivsha.org and/or Facebook page to become familiar with our mission and programs.

 Essential Duties and Responsibilities include the following:

-Direct Services include, but are not limited to; crisis intervention, safety planning, peer-counseling, support groups, advocacy with or on behalf of victims with the criminal justice system or service providers, assistance with obtaining restraining orders, referrals to community resources, case management for housing, and facilitating educational groups and/or support groups.
+Direct Services include, but are not limited to; crisis intervention, safety planning, peer-counseling, support groups, advocacy with or on behalf of victims with the criminal justice system or service providers, assistance with obtaining protection orders, referrals to community resources, and facilitating educational groups and/or support groups.
 Direct services include in person and phone contacts, with or on behalf of survivors.

 Maintain Statistics includes, but is not limited to; client name, address, phone number, age; abuser’s name, address, phone number, age, history of abuse; services provided; services unavailable; contacts per month; community awareness and prevention activities; training hours and topics; and outreach activities.